 SGG would like your support in a campaign to protect the Greenway and Summerton Way.
 We wish to conserve them together as a vital multi-use recreational facility, green space and haven for wildlife for the benefit of the local community, the many visitors to Stratford and future generations.

 The Stratford Greenway is a straight and flat stretch of dismantled railway, running from Stratford-upon-Avon to Long Marston.
-It is currently under threat from a proposal to reopen the old rail line between Stratford and Honeybourne, commonly called the Honeybourne Link.
+It is currently under threat from a proposal to reopen the old rail line between Stratford and Honeybourne – the Honeybourne Line.

 In Stratford town, the proposed line would run from the rail station, down a deep trench along Summerton Way, through a tunnel under Evesham Road roundabout, along another deep trench in Seven Meadows Road, through a second tunnel under Wetherby Way and onto the Greenway.
 These infrastructure changes (likely to include work on Sanctus Road Bridge) are necessary since current legislation does not permit the introduction of new level-crossings.
 From there, the railway would run all along the Greenway to Station Road, Long Marston, and onwards to the main line rail station at Honeybourne.
 See Stratford Greenway for further details and Current Threat for maps of the potential impact along the proposed route.

 SGG believe this railway is in the wrong place because of its environmental and social harm and the damage to existing infrastructure from the proposed route.

 It is also at the wrong time.
 The line was dismantled in 1976 following a derailment and not felt to be worth the cost of repair.
 Many road and property developments have taken place in Stratford in those 45 years.
 You cannot turn the clock back.